Timurid architecture: Monuments from Timur's reign

 Other major monuments from Timur's time include the Bibi Khanum Mosque and the Gur-i Amir Mausoleum, both in his capital, Samarkand, and the Ak-Saray Palace at Shahr-i Sabz.
-The Gur-i Amir Mausoleum and the Bibi Khanum Mosque are distinguished by their lavish interior and exterior decoration, their imposing portals, and their prominent dome.
+The Gur-i Amir Mausoleum and the Bibi Khanum Mosque are distinguished by their lavish interior and exterior decoration, imposing portals, and prominent domes.
 Representative of domes in the Timurid era, each of these domes is supported on a tall, cylindrical drum and has an onion shape (pointed at the top and bulging on the sides), covered with predominantly turquoise tile decoration.
 Some of the domes are fluted or ribbed.
 The Ak-Saray ("White Palace") was Timur's winter palace, built between 1379 and 1396.
 Only the imposing ruins of its massive entrance gate are still visible today.

 The Gur-i Amir Mausoleum, which served as the resting place of Timur and some of his successors, was added at the beginning of the 15th century to a larger complex including a madrasa and a khanqah, which were built in the late 14th century.
 These elements stand around a courtyard with a monumental entrance.